Electrical Calculator

 What is the difference between Level 1 and Level 2 EV charging?

-Level 1 uses a standard 120V outlet and delivers 3-5 miles of range per hour — too slow for most daily drivers.
+Level 1 uses a standard 120V outlet and delivers 3-5 miles of range per hour, which is too slow for most daily drivers.
 Level 2 uses 240V and delivers 15-40 miles per hour depending on amperage.
 Level 2 is what this calculator sizes.
 Level 3 (DC fast charging) is commercial only and requires 480V three-phase.

 How much does it cost to install an EV charger?